bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 ### `bevy_dev_tools`

-The secret to smooth game development is great tooling; it's time to give Bevy developers the tools they need to inspect, debug and profile their games as part of the first-party experience.
+The secret to smooth game development is great tooling.
+It's time to give Bevy developers the tools they need to inspect, debug and profile their games as part of the first-party experience.
 From FPS meters to system stepping to a first-party equivalent of the fantastic [`bevy-inspector-egui`]: giving these a home in Bevy itself helps us polish them, points new users in the right direction, and allows us to use them in the `bevy_editor` itself.

 ### A revised scene format